Friday, October 28, 2022

 London, British Museum

 It shows the figure of Zacchaeus climbing a tree (incorrectly shown as a palm).
 The tree is wrapped in a banderol with the words “Leibe”, “Hoffnung” and “Glaub”(sic), which translate as Love, Hope and Faith.
 Someone has handwritten in the Latin translations of these words: “Charitas”, “Spes” and “Fides”.
-In other words, Faith, Hope and Charity, the three theological virtues.
+In other words they are, Faith, Hope and Charity, the three theological virtues.
 Zacchaeus is here shown for what he represents, the person who seeks to find salvation through Christ and the church.

 © M. Duffy, 2016, revised and expanded 2022.
+In 2024 selected images were upgraded and additional images were added.

 1. Scheid, Nikolaus.
 "Johann Geiler von Kaysersberg."
 The Catholic Encyclopedia.
 Vol. 6.
 New York: Robert Appleton Company, 1909.
 28 Oct.
 2016 <http://www.newadvent.org/cathen/06403c.htm>.